hydra3333/vpy_slideshow/README.md

 - `TEMP_FOLDER` - point to a folder on a disk with plenty of free disk space
 - `SUBTITLE_DEPTH` - you  can have subtitles of the folder containing each pic/image
 - `MAX_FILES_PER_CHUNK` ... more than 150 files encoded at one will slow the process to a crawl, like 2 day execution times or worse ...
 50 to 150 is "doable"

-_Don't touch any of the rest unless you're prepared to fix things._
+**_Don't touch any of the other settings unless you're prepared to fix things.**

-Here's an example of one with edits already made:
+Here's an example of settings with edits already made:
 ```
 settings = {
 	'ROOT_FOLDER_SOURCES_LIST_FOR_IMAGES_PICS':	[